Oriental Land Company

 The Oriental Land Co., Ltd. (株式会社オリエンタルランド, Kabushiki gaisha Orientaru Rando) is a Japanese leisure and tourism company headquartered in Urayasu, Chiba, Japan, where it owns and operates the Tokyo Disney Resort.
 The company operates in three segments: theme parks, hotels, and other businesses.
 It is a component of the TOPIX Large70 index.
 The company’s largest shareholder is the Keisei Electric Railway, which holds 22% of its shares.

-Oriental Land pays licenses and royalties to The Walt Disney Company for the use of Disney intellectual property, while Disney provides consultation and design services through Walt Disney Imagineering for the resort’s theme parks and attractions.
+Oriental Land pays licenses and royalties to the Walt Disney Company for the use of Disney intellectual property, while Disney provides consultation and design services through Walt Disney Imagineering for the resort’s theme parks and attractions.
 OLC is the only Disney resort operator that has no capital relationship with Disney.

 History

-The Oriental Land Company was founded in 1960.
+Oriental Land was founded in 1960.
 The company was developing Maihama, an area of land in Urayasu that was created through land reclamation.
 Two years later, the company contacted Disney about building a theme park.
 OLC was also building a few shopping centers in Chiba Prefecture.

-In 1979, Oriental and Disney agreed to build the theme park.
+In 1979, Oriental Land and Walt Disney Productions agreed to build the theme park.
 Tokyo Disneyland opened on on 200 acres in Maihama.
 The company borrowed $1.4 billion for Disneyland which they paid off in three years.